iden3/docs/mkdocs/docs/protocol/spec.md

 ![](https://i.imgur.com/3ZS1ZvJ.png)
 > Identity State Diagram for Direct Identity

-As seen in the diagram, only the `IdS` is stored on the blockchain.
+As seen in the diagram, only the `IdState` is stored on the blockchain.
 In order to save the stored bytes on the blockchain, it is desirable that only one "hash" representing the current state of the Identity is stored on the smart contract.
-This one "hash" is the `IdS` (Identity State), which is linked to a timestamp and a block on the blockchain.
+This one "hash" is the `IdState` (Identity State), which is linked to a timestamp and a block on the blockchain.

 All the public data must be made available for any holder so that they can build fresh Merkle tree proofs of both the `ReT` and `RoT`.
 This allows the holder to: